varasys/theoffice/README.md

 **The Office: Come for the WiFi.
 Stay for the purrs.
 Leave with a coworker.**

 ---

-## Footnotes

-[^1]: Alderperson Fuentes served as Dean of Students at Roberto Clemente and Dr. Pedro Albizu Campos High School, and was Director of Policy and Youth Advocacy at the Puerto Rican Cultural Center.
-Her stated priorities include education, criminal justice reform, affordable housing, community development, and sustainability.
-Source: [26th Ward — Meet Jessie](https://www.the26thward.org/meet-jessie)

-[^2]: Cat Town in Oakland opened in 2014 as the first cat café in the United States and has since adopted out thousands of cats, pioneering the cage-free adoption center model now used nationwide.
-Source: [Cat Town — Our Mission and History](https://www.cattownoakland.org/our-mission)

-[^3]: Cage-free environments reduce stress and allow cats to show their true personalities, improving adoption outcomes—especially for shy, senior, or overlooked cats.
-Source: [Cat Town — Our Mission and History](https://www.cattownoakland.org/our-mission)

 <details>
 <summary><strong>Appendix: Potential Funding Sources</strong></summary>